How to Build a Korean Skincare Routine for Beginners

 Key takeaways

-• Start with a simple routine built around cleansing, moisturizing, and daily sunscreen before adding extras.
+• Start with a simple routine built around cleanser, moisturizer, and sunscreen before adding extra steps.

-• Choose products by skin type, skin concerns, and ingredient categories rather than chasing a long multi-step routine.
+• Choose products by skin type, skin concerns, and ingredient categories rather than chasing trends.

 What makes Korean skincare different?